maneet057/Microsoft-Engage-ML-Model/README.md

     <br> <br>
      <code>cd ..</code>
   </li> <br>
-  <li>Run the app.py file as it is the main file which will provide the link to the localhost
+  <li>Run the app.py file as it is the main file which will provide the link of the localhost
     <br> <br>
     <code>python app.py</code></li>
      <br>